OfficeDev/office-scripts-docs/docs/develop/scripting-fundamentals.md

 A common pattern in Office Scripts is to recreate a table, chart, or other object every time the script is run.
 If you don't need the old data, it's best to delete the old object before creating the new one.
 This avoids name conflicts or other differences that may have been introduced by other users.

-The following script removes the table named "MyTable", if it is present, then adds a table with the same name.
+The following script removes the table named "MyTable", if it is present, then adds a new table with the same name.

 ```TypeScript
 function main(workbook: ExcelScript.Workbook) {